-The Act regulates the healthcare industry and assures that healthcare organizations will be responsible for the disposal of "protected health care information."
-HIPAA applies criminal penalties to anyone violating the law - not just the company.
-Employees, business associates, and others who handle "protected health information" are all potentially liable for mishandling confidential information.
-Non-compliance can result in the following penalties:
+The Act regulates healthcare industry and assures, at healthcare organizations will be responsible the disposal of “protected health care information.”
+HIPAA applies criminal penalties to anyone violating the law – not company.
+Employees, business associates, and others who handle “protected health information” are potentially liable for mishandling confidential information.
+Non-compliance can result in following penalties:

 - Civil fines up to $25,000 / year

 - Criminal penalties up to $250,000 as well as, up to 10 years in prison (Information Management Journal 2003)

 HIPAA applies to Institutions and the following documents: